ejrh/hex/src/COMMANDS.md

 target at the end of the path has changed, the last step is removed.
 If any other step is blocked, the path is truncated at that point.

-A TransferUnit message is then issued to the updater, possibly preceded or succeeded by other messages.
+A sequence of `MoveUnits` is then issued, one for each step in the path.
+This is followed by a `TransferUnits` message, possibly preceded or succeeded by other messages.

 For simple movement, there are four scenarios:

  1. Move: the whole stack moves to an empty tile.
 The target is the same stack.
  2. Split: the stack is split, with some units becoming a new stack.
-A CreateStack message is issued first.
+A `CreateStack` message is issued before the trasfer.
 The target is the new stack.
  3. Merge: the whole stack is absorbed by another stack.
 The target is the other stack.
-A DeleteStack message is issued afterwards.
+A `DeleteStack` message is issued after the transfer.
  4. Transfer: some units are transferred to an existing stack.
 The target is the other stack.

 If the full path is taken and the final position is occupied or owned by an enemy, an attack is